jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 - Are customers robbing your store?
 You will not be a disloyal Progressive for pressing charges.
 - Is a bad supply chain increasing your costs?
 You will not be a disloyal Progressive or Conservative for wanting a robust local supply chain.

 You will not be disloyal, because you are not Conservative or Progressive.
-You're a lifeform looking for resources, it's not your job to judge which limited techniques and tools you should be loyal to.
+You're a lifeform looking for resources, it's not your job to judge which techniques and tools you should be loyal to.
 It's your job to solve your daily pains.
-And if any stepmother doesn't like your choices, let them innovate a better one.
+And if any stepmother insults, bullies, threatens, or attacks your choice, let them innovate a better one.

 Now, what tools do you need to solve your problems?